 - Administer all solutions without additives (dextrose, NaCl, Ringer's lactate); - Regulate the flow rate using a volumetric pump. - (3) Install and irrigate a short intermittent injection intravenous catheter measuring less than 7.5 cm with an isotonic solution.

 - Install a short intermittent injection catheter; - Irrigate with NaCl 0.9%.

-However, LPNs who work with pediatric clients (under 14 years of age) may:
+However, LPNs who work with pediatric clients (14 years and under) may:

 Section 6